Do you have good reasons to study Chinese? But which one? Do you know that the Chinese language comes in hundreds of forms and varieties?

 9. Huizhou (徽语 / 徽語)

 It is a group closely related to Sinitic languages.
-A few more counties in Zhejiang and Jiangxi and many mountainous areas in southern Anhui speak Huizhou.
+A few more counties in Zhejiang and Jiangxi, and many mountainous areas in southern Anhui speak Huizhou.

 That is why most Hui speakers know two or three varieties of this language.
-There are around 4.6 million speakers of Huizhou idioms.
+There are around 4.6 million speakers of the Huizhou idioms.

 10. Pinghua (平话 / 平話)